 Because the respiratory system is a common host to allergic symptoms, offering some direct support to the nasal passages can help to mitigate the impact of allergens on these delicate tissues.
 Nasya and Neti Pot both support clear breathing and a clear mind, but their effects are quite different.
 The descriptions below will help you to decide which one would be best for you.
 Or, you can experiment with both and decide which you like better.
 Because these therapies introduce somewhat opposing energies, they are best practiced separately.
 It may be that one is simply a better fit for you.
 But if you like them both, you can alternate by day, by season, or by symptom—according to what works best for your body.

-Nasya is the practice of applying an herbalized oil to the nasal passages to soothe these delicate tissues, promote unobstructed breathing, relieve accumulated stress, and support mental clarity—all while providing an important barrier against potentially disturbing allergens.
+Nasya is the practice of applying an herbal oil to the nasal passages to soothe these delicate tissues, promote unobstructed breathing, relieve accumulated stress, and support mental clarity—all while providing an important barrier against potentially disturbing allergens.
 Lubricating the nasal passages is also said to improve the quality of the voice and to strengthen vision.
 Our Nasya Oil is tridoshic.
 Nasya should not be performed by pregnant or menstruating women.
 If this practice is new to you, please watch our short instructional video.

 Nasal rinse, or neti pot, is the practice of pouring warm salt water through the nasal passages.
 It moistens the mucus membranes and cleanses the nasal passages of dust, dirt, pollen, other allergens, and excess mucus.
 A neti pot is perfect for this practice.
-If you find that your nasal passages feel dry afterwards, or if you want to create a barrier against potential allergens, you can use your pinky finger to lubricate the nostrils with a bit of sesame oil or ghee—either immediately after neti pot, or at another time of day.
+If you find that your nasal passages feel dry afterward, or if you want to create a barrier against potential allergens, you can use your pinky finger to lubricate the nostrils with a bit of sesame oil or ghee—either immediately after neti pot, or at another time of day.
 If using a neti pot is new to you, please watch our short instructional video.